South Metro Fine Arts Academy

 Art Instruction

-May 1, 2025 - Early Registration - for current students from Spring 2025 Semester
+Monday, July 14, 2025 - Early registration - for current students (from Spring/Summer Semesters)

-June 5, 2025 - Final Registration (last day to register for Summer Semester)
+Thursday, August 14, 2025 - Final Registration (last day to register for Fall Semester)

 SMFAA Schedule